qinenergy/adanet/README.md

 | -------- | -------- | -------- |-------- |
 | 8.61%     | 8.89%     | 8.65%     | 8.72+-0.12%

-We will soon update our paper.
-The additional improvement was achieved by removing ZCA whitening, and make translation range 4 instead of 2.

 ### Train and Eval ADA-Net on ImageNet ResNet